-On my most recent trip to Revelstoke, I explored the easy trails at Mount Macpherson with Matt and Connor from Wandering Wheels.
+On my first trip to Revelstoke, I explored the easy trails at Mount Macpherson with Matt and Connor from Wandering Wheels.
 It was great to have local guides show us the trails.
 Plus they helped me improve my admittedly very mediocre mountain bike skills.
 (I still have quite a few bruises from some epic crashes though!)

 Soar Above Town in a Paraglider

 Until going to Revelstoke, I honestly had never thought about going paragliding.
 If you aren’t sure what paragliding is, you’re not alone.
 Basically, it’s jumping off a tall mountain with a parachute wing attached to you.
 You use the wing to float and glide safely down to the ground.
 Beginners get strapped to an experienced pilot for a tandem paragliding flight.

 Revelstoke has the highest paraglide launch in North America at an elevation of 2,225m!
 You take a gondola up the ski hill, then climb into a van to go even higher up the mountain.
 After take-off, you soar for at least 30 minutes before landing next to the Columbia River down in the valley below.
 If you want, the pilot will do flips and other acrobatics.
 You might even get to fly the wing yourself!
 I expected the whole thing to be scary, and while it was a bit nerve-wracking at first, mostly it was quite peaceful.
 And the views were incredible!